-For each opportunity I came across, I always found myself having to battle against other considerations such as 1) the pay and benefits were nowhere even close to what I was getting in my brand management job, 2) the causes of the organizations were not what I was 101% passionate about, 3) red tape and bureaucracy in the system, 4) lack of best-in-class practices in the non-profit world compared to profit-driven industries.
-My friends whose friends had trod the non-profit path would give me the same watch outs.
+For each opportunity I came across, I always found myself having to battle against considerations such as 1) the pay and benefits not being anywhere close to what I was getting in my current job, 2) the causes of the organizations not being something I was 101% passionate about, 3) severe red tape issues in non-profit organizations, 4) lack of best-in-class practices in the non-profit world compared to profit-driven industries.
+My friends whose friends had trod the non-profit path would give me the same watchouts.
 I felt myself reaching a dead end.

 That’s when I finally realized that I was just boxing myself in.
-Why was I trying to compromise on my own desires?
+Why am I trying to compromise on my own desires?
 Why should I limit myself to what’s out there?
-Why should I need to pick any of these options before me?
+Why do I need to pick any of these options before me?
 If nobody can give me an option that offers everything I want, then I’m going to architect my vision and create my path toward it.